reusteur73/Python-queue-Acceptor-LoL-compiled/README.md

 I was inspired by the lucassmonn code [accept-queue-lol-telegram](https://github.com/lucassmonn/accept-queue-lol-telegram), and I modify it according to my needs.
 That I have compiled in order to make it accessible to everyone.

-For Windows only, check [python version](https://github.com/reusteur73/LoL_auto_queue_acceptor) (But you would need to install all the right packages in the right versions.)
+For Windows only, check [python version](https://github.com/reusteur73/LoL_auto_queue_acceptor) for other OS.
+(But you would need to install all the right packages in the right versions.)

+# Antivirus detection

+I used [py2exe](http://www.py2exe.org/) to compile the program.
+Antivirus programs can mark [programs compiled with py2exe as viruses](https://security.stackexchange.com/questions/139190/py2exe-creates-a-virus).
+I advise you to add an exception to windows defender and your antivirus if needed.
+As said above, the uncompiled version is available, the code open to all

-## How to use
+# How to use

     1 - Download this respo as zip.
     2 - Unzip